 Human coronaviruses are a diverse grouping split, phylogenetically, into two genera: NL63 and 229E are alphacoronaviruses, while OC43, HKU1, MERS, SARS, and SARS-CoV-2 are betacoronaviruses.
 Transmissibility and pathology do not seem to correlate with genus, nor does the method of cell-entry.
 Coronaviruses bind to a remarkable range of host-cell receptors including peptidases, cell adhesion molecules and sugars.
 Amongst the seasonal HCoVs, OC43 and HKU1 both bind 9-O-acetylsialic acid (Hulswit et al. 2019) while 229E binds human aminopeptidase N (hAPN) and NL63 binds angiotensin-converting enzyme 2 (ACE2) (Liu, Liang, and Fung 2020).
 Despite a relatively large phylogenetic distance and divergent S1 structures, NL63 and SARS-CoV-1 and SARS-CoV-2 bind to the same host receptor using the same virus-binding motifs (VBMs) (Li 2016).
 This VBM is located in the C-terminal domain of S1 (S1-CTD), which fits within the trend of S1-CTD receptor-binding in CoVs that bind protein receptors (Hofmann et al. 2006; Li 2016).
 This is opposed to the trend amongst CoVs that bind sugar receptors, where receptor-binding is located within the S1 N-terminal domain (S1-NTD) (Li 2016).
-This localization roughly aligns with our observations that the majority of the repeatedly-mutated sites occur toward the C-terminal end of 229E S1 and the N-terminal end of OC43 S1 (Fig. 2).
+This localization roughly aligns with our observations that the majority of the repeatedly-mutated sites occur toward the C-terminal end of 229E S1 and the N-terminal end of OC43 S1 (Figure 2).

 Here, we have provided support that at least 2 of the 4 seasonal HCoVs evolve adaptively in the region of spike that is known to interact with the humoral immune system.
 These two viruses span both genera of HCoVs, though due to the complexity of HCoV receptor-binding and pathology mentioned above, it is not clear whether or not this suggests that other HCoVs, such as SARS-CoV-2, will also evolve adaptively in S1.
 This is important because, at the time of writing of this manuscript, many SARS-CoV-2 vaccines are in production and most of these exclusively include spike (Krammer 2020).
 If SARS-CoV-2 evolves adaptively in S1 as the closely-related HCoV OC43 does, it is possible that the SARS-CoV-2 vaccine would need to be frequently reformulated to match the circulating strains, as is done for seasonal influenza vaccines.